Divy1211/AoE2DE_UGC_Guide/docs/general/damage_calculation.md

 ### 3.6.
 The Sicilian 50% Bonus Damage Reduction

-The damage from all classes except the `Base Melee (4)` and `Base Pierce (3)` is multiplied by 0.5 before it is added to the total damage.
+The damage from all classes except the `Base Melee (4)` and `Base Pierce (3)` is multiplied by 0.5 before it is added to the total damage for Sicilian units.